-If you take more than the recommended amount of Lantus
+If you used more than the recommended amount of Lantus

-Call your doctor right away if you believe you’ve taken too much Lantus.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Call your doctor right away if you believe you’ve used or received too much Lantus.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Lantus for you, they’ll prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.